Surviving Perimenopause Hell

 There are two main facets of estradiol:

-- Pro-growth - helps to repair and replenish tissue across the body
+- Pro-growth - helps to repair and replenish tissue across the body and brain

 - Housekeeping - master regulator of key hormones and neurotransmitters (at a minimum)

 The big one we come across in research is serotonin.